 Amusements and Arts subcategories cover our tickets to festivals, theme parks, theater performances, museums, and memberships.
 This is an area we both like to spend on as a luxury.

-Apps and games for our many digital devices provide ways to be productive, consume information, and even have some fun.
+Apps and games (there are some video games that are good for you!) for our many digital devices provide ways to be productive, consume information, and even have some fun.
 We get great value out of these things but have to be careful they don’t become time vampires.
 Occasionally we need to replace a dead keyboard, mouse, or gadget, too.
 Chris uses a desktop workstation that has been slowly upgraded since 2011.

 Chris’ clothing budget, at some point, was four digits when working downtown at a traditional employer.
 Now, those suits collect dust (and moths, sadly).
 T-shirts and jeans are a lot less expensive!

 Jenni continued to work a full-time professional position requiring the occasional business attire purchase in 2019.
 Careful clothing care (hand-wash mode for your knits, hang-dry!) has greatly extended the life of our clothes.